 Optimized for speed, the Suzuki Hayabusa’s design holds a special place in motorcycling history.
+Designed for pure unadulterated speed, the Hayabusa is quite simply the ultimate sportbike.

 Suzuki Hayabusa 2016